 Despite the rugged exterior of Hakvoort explorer yacht Scout, the interiors by H2 Yacht Design are styled as calming spaces with whimsical elements such as the greenhouse.
 Owner James Berwind, who spends about seven months a year on board the 63.72 metre Scout with his partner Kevin Clark and their two dogs, is a keen gardener, so enjoys retreating to the bridge deck to care for the home-grown plants on board.
 This green space features an enclosed teak shade house with slats for hanging plants and flowers such as orchids in baskets to create a vertical garden.
-The area is also equipped with a potting shed to starboard with a sink and storage for garden tools and pots.Read More/Scout: Inside the 63.7 Metre Hakvoort Explorer
+The area is also equipped with a potting shed to starboard with a sink and storage for garden tools and pots.Read More/Inside the fantastical 64m Hakvoort explorer Scout

 The best greenhouse gardens on board superyachts

 One of the key rules of yacht design is that nothing is impossible, as our round-up of the best gardens on board superyachts proves.
 Whether it's making sure that the chef always has access to freshly grown herbs, or providing a place for superyachts pets to roam, bringing some greenery from the shore on board is a unique design feature that can provide a variety of functions.
 BOAT rounds up the best green spaces and greenhouse gardens on board superyachts, starting with explorer yacht Scout...